TomVincentUK/snompy/docs/development.rst

   It will also report the proportion of code lines executed during the tests, which should ideally be 100%.

 * **Set up documentation tools.**
-  All the features in ``pysnom`` should be documented, so if your edit adds a new feature, or changes how other users will interact with the package, we ask that you also add changes to the documentation to explain it.
+  All the features in ``snompy`` should be documented, so if your edit adds a new feature, or changes how other users will interact with the package, we ask that you also add changes to the documentation to explain it.
   To do this we recommend building the documentation on your own computer.
   We use the package ``sphinx`` to build our documentation.
   You can install this like::